nmacedo/MSV/CaseStudies/ELS/README.md

 ### History

 * The ELS models are described the paper ABZ'20 paper [_Validating Multiple Variants of an Automotive Light System with Electrum_](http://haslab.github.io/TRUST/papers/abz20b.pdf).
-* Although these models were initially developed for Electrum 2.0, they have since been updated for Electrum 2.1.
+* Although these models were initially developed for _Electrum 2.0_, they have since been updated for _Electrum 2.1_.
 Legacy versions are available [here](https://github.com/nmacedo/MSV/tree/06b67901df7bcaad7f874d7c079b0984f60317db/CaseStudies/ELS).
-The exception is the colorful model, whose prototype extension, available [here](https://github.com/haslab/Electrum/wiki/ELS/colorful-electrum-alpha.jar), has not been bumped to Electrum 2.1.
+The exception is the colorful model, whose prototype extension, available [here](https://github.com/haslab/Electrum/wiki/ELS/colorful-electrum-alpha.jar), has not been bumped to _Electrum 2.1_.

 ---